jarfo/determinant/README.md

-## Symbolic, exact and division-free computataion algorithms for the determinant and the characteristic polynomial ##
+## Symbolic, exact and division-free computation algorithms for the determinant and the characteristic polynomial ##

 ### Explicit Matrix power method for the Clow-based algorithm ###